Bridging loans and Auction finance timelines

 Auction houses publish legal packs in advance of the sale.
 These typically include the title register, title plan, special conditions of sale, searches, leasehold documents where applicable, and any other property-specific information.
 Most of this is available days or weeks before the auction date.

-Instructing a solicitor to review the pack before you bid is one of the most practical steps an auction buyer can take.
+Instructing a solicitor to review the pack before bidding is one of the most practical steps an auction buyer can take.
 A solicitor familiar with bridging transactions will look for the issues most likely to cause lender concern or delay, and can flag anything that needs investigation.
 The cost of a pre-auction legal review is usually modest relative to the risks it mitigates.
-If significant issues are found, you have the option to raise questions before bidding, reprice your maximum bid to reflect the risk, or decide not to bid.
+If significant issues are found, the buyer has the option to raise questions before bidding, reprice the maximum bid to reflect the risk, or decide not to bid.
 After the hammer, none of those options are available in the same way.

 Have borrower documents ready before the auction